MappyDot Registers and Instruction Set

 * Denotes general call enabled for this command.

 - r (0x72) - Read Distance - Reads the distance in mm.
 If in continuous mode, it will return the most recent measurement.
 If in single measurement mode it will return the last measurement.
 For distance reads, you can also omit commands all together and just push the MappyDot's read address to the I2C bus.
 Returns distance in mm.
+Any distance measured below 30mm will output as 30mm.
 See distance bytes for distance format.
+A distance of 0 with an error code of 4 indicates that the target is too far away.

 - S (0x53)* - Perform Single Range - Performs a single distance read.
 This needs to be performed before a read distance command if in single ranging mode.
 The length of time to wait between this command and the read command will depend on the mode (see Ranging Modes).
+You can get this length of time in ms from the read settings command.
 This has no effect in continuous ranging mode.

 - E (0x45) - Read Error Code - Returns the last error code made by the ranging procedure.

-- m (0x6D) [ranging_mode] - Ranging Measurement Mode - Sets the ranging mode of the MappyDot.
+- m (0x6D) [measurement_mode] - Measurement Mode - Sets the measurement mode of the MappyDot.

 - c (0x63)* - Set Continuous Ranging Mode - Sets the MappyDot to make continuous ranging measurements as fast as the current mode will allow.

 - s (0x73)* - Set Single Ranging Mode - Sets the MappyDot to single ranging mode.
-Measurements will be made on a distance read.
+Measurements will be made on a perform single range command.
+It is recommended to turn off filtering and averaging in this mode.

 - F/f (0x46/0x66)* - Filtering - Enables the low pass filter.
 This is on by default.
 Not available in single ranging mode.
 F for on, f for off.